Are you a financial advisor trying to decide what type of firm to join? Or maybe you’re an investor trying to choose the right financial advisor?

 Product Offerings

-Both wirehouses and banks often have proprietary products that advisors are required to offer their clients.
+Both wirehouses and banks often have proprietary products that financial planners and advisors are required to offer their clients.
 Particularly at banks, representatives are often incentivized to cross sell products, including mortgages, retirement plans, and life insurance.

 Advisors who work at an independent RIA or broker dealer aren’t incentivized to recommend a particular product over another, and so have the freedom to recommend investment products based on their clients’ best interest.